-The specific terms contained in an EULA will inevitably vary depending on the type of software program/mobile app, and the underlying commercial relationship that it addresses.
-For example, some EULAs will have strict limitations on use and sharing of the content generated by the software program/mobile app, while others might permit end-users a wider latitude with respect to such content.
-In addition, where an EULA covers a software program/mobile app that end-users must pay a fee to access, there are numerous payment-related provisions that must be included.
+The specific terms contained in EULAs will vary depending on the type of software program/mobile app and underlying commercial relationships.
+For example, some EULAs will have strict limitations on end-users use and sharing of the content generated by the software program/mobile app, while others might permit end-users a wider latitude.
+Further, where an EULA covers a software program/mobile app that end-users must pay a fee to access, there are numerous payment-related provisions that must be included.

-It is highly recommended that you retain qualified legal counsel to ensure that any EULA that you use in connection with your software/mobile app offerings provides adequate levels of protection to safeguard your intellectual property, while anticipating other important contingencies.
+It is highly recommended that you retain qualified legal counsel to ensure that your software/mobile app EULA provides adequate levels of protection to safeguard your intellectual property, while anticipating other important contingencies.

 If you are interested in learning more about this topic or require the preparation of an end-user license agreement for your business needs, please e-mail us at firstname.lastname@example.org, or call us at (212) 246-0900.